Zeta Leonis: Nomenclature

 ζ Leonis (Latinised to Zeta Leonis) is the star's Bayer designation.
-It has the traditional name Adhafera (Aldhafera, Adhafara), which comes from the Arabic الضفيرة aḍ-ḍafīrah 'the braid/curl', a reference to its position in the lion's mane.
+It has the traditional name Adhafera (Aldhafera, Adhafara), which comes from the Arabic الضفيرة aḍ-ḍafīrah 'the lock of hair'.
+This Arabic name originally referred to Coma Berenices, but was misattributed to this star in the 17th century and said to refer to its position in the lion's mane.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Adhafera for this star.

 Properties

 Adhafera is a giant star with a stellar classification of F0 III.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
 Its apparent magnitude is +3.44, making it relatively faint for a star that is visible to the naked eye.
-Nevertheless, it shines with 85 times the luminosity of the Sun.
-Adhafera has about three times the Sun's mass and six times the radius of the Sun.
+Nevertheless, it shines with 220 times the luminosity of the Sun.
+Adhafera has about three times the Sun's mass and 10.5 times the radius of the Sun.
 Parallax measurements from the Hipparcos satellite yield an estimated distance to Adhafera of 274 ly from the Sun.

 Adhafera forms a double star with an optical companion that has an apparent magnitude of 5.90.
 Known as 35 Leonis, this star is separated from Adhafera by 325.9 arcseconds along a position angle of 340°.
 The two stars do not form a binary star system as 35 Leo is only 100 light years from Earth, thus separating the two stars by approximately 174 ly.